 Here’s an excellent example of how karma can come back to reward you in the future:

-If you want to dive deeper into the meaning Karma, check out this excellent 30 minute video on what karma means:
+If you want to dive deeper into the meaning Karma, check out this excellent 30-minute video on what karma means:

-By living with this knowledge of karma, we can let go of mental baggage and worries that we think are assigned to us and instead take control our life.
+By living with this knowledge of karma, we can let go of mental baggage and worries that we think are assigned to us and instead take control of our life.